member87/portfolio-astro/src/content/project/portfolio-next.md

 Although this portfolio served its purpose well, it has since been replaced by **[portfolio-astro](/project/portfolio-astro)**, which offers improved performance and a better developer experience.
-tro)